Ceihiro/DC102_ANJPizza_Website/README.md

 Special thanks to **AnJ Pizza** for allowing us to use their business for this project.

+> Built as part of DC102 - Web Development 2 · BSCS 2B · May 2026

 ---

 ## License

-This project was created for academic purposes only (BSCS 2B - DC102 - Web Development 2, May 2026).
+All rights reserved.
 Do not reuse, redistribute, or claim this work as your own without permission from the original authors.